Customer testimonials work. Why? Because they give credibility and confidence to the service or product you’re offering.

 As such, testimonials need to be placed alongside a particular point you’re trying to make.
 After all, it’s the job of a testimonial to dispel any apprehensions.

-In summary, to move your potential customer to purchase what you’re offering, often all it takes is a bit of assurance, and a testimonial does that brilliantly.
+To move your potential customer to purchase what you’re offering, often all it takes is a bit of assurance, and a testimonial does that brilliantly.